mysqld - Man Page

 Description

-mysqld, also known as MariaDB Server, is the main program that does most of the work in a MariaDB installation.
-MariaDB Server manages access to the MariaDB data directory that contains databases and tables.
+mysqld, also known as MySQL Server, is a single multithreaded program that does most of the work in a MySQL installation.
+It does not spawn additional processes.
+MySQL Server manages access to the MySQL data directory that contains databases and tables.
 The data directory is also the default location for other information such as log files and status files.

-When MariaDB server starts, it listens for network connections from client programs and manages access to databases on behalf of those clients.
+When MySQL server starts, it listens for network connections from client programs and manages access to databases on behalf of those clients.

 The mysqld program has many options that can be specified at startup.
 For a complete list of options, run this command:

-MariaDB Server also has a set of system variables that affect its operation as it runs.
+MySQL Server also has a set of system variables that affect its operation as it runs.
 System variables can be set at server startup, and many of them can be changed at runtime to effect dynamic server reconfiguration.
-MariaDB Server also has a set of status variables that provide information about its operation.
+MySQL Server also has a set of status variables that provide information about its operation.
 You can monitor these status variables to access runtime performance characteristics.

-For a full description of MariaDB Server command options, system variables, and status variables, see the MariaDB Knowledge Base.
+For a full description of MySQL Server command options, system variables, and status variables, see Section 7.1, “The MySQL Server”.
+For information about installing MySQL and setting up the initial configuration, see Chapter 2, Installing MySQL.

 See Also